sjbennett123/polarlarp/content/background/fae.md

 draft: false
 ---

-Author: Noah Mason and Clinton Snyder based off the previous works of Dr. Mathew Sims.

 The NERO Fae and Cursed handbook was written by Noah Mason and Clinton Snyder based off the previous works of Dr. Mathew Sims for Joseph Valenti.
 It is intended to be used in conjunction with the NERO Rule Book and the Tyrran Cosmology.
 Please be sure to read these other books in the NERO LARP game world of Tyrra.

-## **The Basics**
+## Introduction

 The Faerie are a group of races all originating in a plane which borders directly on the plane of Tyrra and makes numerous direct connections to Tyrra itself.
-All Fae are immune to sleep and charm, they are all highly susceptible to the touch of cold iron (which are normal weapons)**,** extremely resistant to magic and silver weapons and have no metabalism.
+All Fae are immune to sleep and charm, they are all highly susceptible to the touch of cold iron (which are normal weapons), extremely resistant to magic and silver weapons and have no metabalism.
 All Fae view time as a whole instead of a segmented thing, this unique vision of the past and future makes them all immune to any effects which alter memory.
 Another thing all of Faerie have in common is the belief that freedom of choice, expression and personal desire are among the paramount matters of existence.

 Legend has it that Fae killed on Tyrra do not suffer the effects of death, that is untrue.
 However, as extra-planar creatures they will disappear when they reach 0 body and return to their plane without dying.
 However if a killing blow is delivered or another effect that would cause them to go into their death count they will disappear and return to their home plane to resurrect which is just as damaging to their spirit as a resurrection is to a Tyrran spirit.